Oakland College (Mississippi)

 Oakland College was a private college near Rodney, Mississippi.
-Founded by Dr. Jeremiah Chamberlain in 1830, the school was affiliated with the Presbyterian Church.
+Founded by Jeremiah Chamberlain in 1830, the school was affiliated with the Presbyterian Church.
 It closed during Reconstruction, and some of its former campus is now part of the Alcorn State University Historic District.

 History

 Founding

 Oakland College was founded as a college for young men by the Presbyterian Church in 1830.
-They hired Dr. Jeremiah Chamberlain, a Presbyterian minister educated at Dickinson College and the Princeton Theological Seminary, as the first President.
+They hired Jeremiah Chamberlain, a Presbyterian minister educated at Dickinson College and the Princeton Theological Seminary, as the first President.
 Chamberlain had served as the president of Centre College and Louisiana College.
 More recently, he had served as the pastor of Bethel Presbyterian Church in nearby Alcorn, Mississippi.